-All teaching staff on this apprenticeship are registered nurses.
+All teaching staff on this apprenticeship are registered nurses and we have staff with registration in all 4 fields of nursing.
 They have a range of experience within their chosen field- some in community care, some working in inpatient settings in a variety of hospitals.
-Some have specialist nurse experience, whilst others have health visiting, private and voluntary sector experience.
-All registered nurses have to demonstrate they are up to date and continue to learn and reflect on their practice through a 3 yearly process of revalidation with the NMC.
+Some have specialist nurse experience, whilst others have hospice, health visiting, private and voluntary sector experience.
+All registered nurses must demonstrate they are up to date and continue to learn and reflect on their practice through a 3 yearly process of revalidation with the NMC.
 Some staff are employed on nursing banks and maintain skills and credibility through undertaking clinical shifts.
-All staff have completed or are undertaking the PGC Academic Practice with accreditation as a Fellow of Advance HE.
-Many staff then progress to undertake Master's programmes of study - some in clinical areas and some in education, with several staff looking towards or having started doctoral study.
+All staff have completed the PgC Learning and Teaching for Higher Education or commence study of the newly revalidated PgC Academic Practice within 2 years of employment contract.
+This allows staff to then gain level 2 accreditation as a Fellow of Advance HE.
+Many staff then progress to undertake Master's programmes of study - some in clinical areas and some in education, with several staff looking or having started doctoral study.
 This ensures both clinical and teaching credibility with staff who have contemporary knowledge and are up to date with creative and innovative teaching, learning and assessment strategies.
 Staff also have up to 25 Research and Scholarly activity days pro rata which they may use to advance their personal and professional development.
 Many staff attend national, local and University conferences.
-There is also a busy schedule of in-house training/education opportunities for staff in-house to further advance their knowledge and skills around teaching, learning assessment and student support.
+There is also a busy Schedule of in-house training/education opportunities for staff in-house to further advance their knowledge and skills around teaching, learning assessment and student support.